muhammad-bats/Gran-Coding-Turismo-Study-Pack/README.md

 # Gran Coding Turismo Study Pack

-Welcome to the **Gran Coding Turismo Study Pack**, your ultimate resource for mastering the programming concepts essential for the Speed Coding segment of the Beaconhouse Notion of Academia 2025.
+Welcome to the **Gran Coding Turismo Study Pack**, your ultimate resource for mastering the programming concepts essential for the GCT segment of the Beaconhouse Notion of Academia 2025.
 This repository is designed to help participants build a solid understanding of key programming topics, practice problem-solving skills, and prepare confidently for the competition.

 ## What’s Inside?
 This repository is structured into dedicated directories for each programming concept covered in the round, ensuring an organized and focused learning experience: